-2. If adjustment is necessary, an adjuster knob is located on the back of the headlight, which can be accessed by removing the vehicle's left side panel.
+If adjustment is necessary, an adjuster knob is located on the back of the headlight, which can be accessed by removing the vehicle's left side panel.

-The adjuster knob is located at the rear of the light above the plug.
+Depending on the model, the headlight adjuster knob 3 will be located on the bottom of the headlight assembly or at the rear of the light above the plug.

-- 3. To LOWER the beam, turn the adjuster knob CLOCKWISE. - 4.
-To RAISE the beam, turn the adjuster knob COUNTERCLOCKWISE.
+- To LOWER the beam, turn the adjuster knob CLOCKWISE. - To RAISE the beam, turn the adjuster knob COUNTERCLOCKWISE.